 Early Circumstances Surrounding the Trees

-There are no records of the planting of the trees in Gryfino forest.
-Prior to 1945, Szczecin was under German control and a very small percentage of Polish minorities lived in the region.
+There are no records of the planting of the Crooked Forest in Gryfino.
+However, WWII may have had something to do with it.
+Prior to 1945, Szczecin, the main city near the forest, was under German control, and a very small percentage of Polish minorities lived in the region.
 In early 1945, the Soviets seized Szczecin and, subsequently, the Allies moved the German/Polish border further to the west once WWII ended.
 Szczecin and most of West Pomerania then became Polish territory, and many Germans fled.
 By around 1950, the Polish military had fully expelled all the Germans.

-While there are many theories as to how and why these trees grew in such an abnormal fashion, the absolute truth of the matter is unknown.
+While there are many theories as to how and why these trees grew in such a curved fashion, the absolute truth of the matter is unknown.
 Lidia Kmiecińska of the Gryfino Forest District says (Google translated from Polish), “This forest probably originated from the intentional activity of a man growing curves of trees for useful purposes.”

 Plausible theories include: